FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3b-SPARK_MAX_PID.md

 }
 ```

-And with that we're done with the SPARK MAX PID in our subsystem!
-Now we just have to add the command that will actually trigger the `setPosition()` function and tell our subsystem to enter the `PID` state.
+And with that, we're done with the SPARK MAX PID in our subsystem!
+Now, we just have to add the command that will actually trigger the `setPosition()` function and tell our subsystem to enter the `PID` state.